This is where you can manage your account settings and documents. Here you can:

 Another option for importing existing text is to create a blank document, then paste in text from your clipboard.

-Note: If you use this option, your document’s original formatting will be lost.
+Note: If you use this option, some of your document’s original formatting may be lost.

 Grammarly automatically checks everything you type, making it easy to spot and fix errors quickly.
 While your document is being checked, the Overall score icon moves in a circle to indicate that checking is in progress.
 You can keep typing, and Grammarly will continue checking.

-To accept a correction, simply click on it:
+To accept a suggestion, simply click on it:

 If you’d like to ignore a suggestion, simply click the trash can icon to dismiss it.

-If a suggestion is incorrect or you’d like to report it for any reason, click the flag icon and choose your preferred option to proceed.
+If a suggestion is incorrect or you’d like to report it for any reason, click the three dots and choose your preferred option to proceed.

-If you’d like Grammarly to stop flagging a particular spelling as incorrect, you can add the word to your personal dictionary by clicking the book icon.
+If you’d like Grammarly to stop flagging a particular spelling as incorrect, you can add the word to your personal dictionary by clicking the Add to dictionary button.

 Goals and document type